time2025conf/time2025conf.github.io/_pages/venue.md

 The easiest and generally best value way to pay for all public transport in London (TFL) is using a contactless bank card or mobile device.

+## Related events in London in the period

+London will also host the [Very Large DataBase (VLDB'25)](https://vldb.org/2025/) conference the week after TIME'25, with topics related to ours, so you might consider attending both.

+We intend to devote the last day of TIME'25, on Friday the 29th, to contributions in the area of temporal databases.

 ## Accommodation

 <p style="text-align: center"><img src="../assets/img/qm.jpg" width="45%"></p>